nareshk-gs/JavaBasics/PITCHME.md

 ## Why, why & why @color[red](?)

-- Holds business logic to be executed at the time of object creation <!-- .element: class="fragment" -->
+- Holds business logic to be executed at the time of object creation
 - Use to initialize instance variables during object creation

 +++

 ## Instance Block @color[red](VS) Constructors

-- Instance blocks are executed before constructors <!-- .element: class="fragment" -->
+- Instance blocks are executed before constructors
-- Instance blocks are common for all objects <!-- .element: class="fragment" -->
+- Instance blocks are common for all objects
 - Constructors are specific to object

 ---